-Leah Johnson is a writer, editor and eternal Midwesterner currently moonlighting as a New Yorker.
+Leah Johnson is a writer, editor, and eternal Midwesterner currently moonlighting as a New Yorker.
 She is a graduate of Indiana University and Sarah Lawrence College, where she received her MFA in fiction writing and currently teaches in the undergraduate writing program.
 Her YA novels You Should See Me in a Crown (June 2020) and Rise to the Sun (2021) are forthcoming from Scholastic.

 Photo: Courtesy of Reece T. Williams

 SLIGHTLY LESS SHORT VERSION.